Frequently Asked Questions about public crossdressing

 Useful links:

-If you've been invited to attend for a wedding, christening, funeral or other occasion, the first step is to ask those that have invited you how they would like you to come.
+If you have been invited to attend for a wedding, christening, funeral or other occasion, the first step is to ask those that have invited you how they would like you to come.
 They will tell you what the "dress code" is.
 This will still need to be cleared with the church as well.

 Am I allowed to cross dress whilst on a domestic flight?